lucascudo/semanaomnistack/README.md

 #omnistack week

-A litle experiment on geolocation with MongoDB, Node.JS and React.
+A little experiment on geolocation with MongoDB, Node.JS and React.